Gobstopper: Manufacturing

 Gobstoppers are made by slowly depositing layers onto a core, such as a pressed ball of sugar, a single seed of anise or a gumball.
 Gobstoppers are made in large, rotating, heated pans in a process known as "hot panning".
 The sweets take several weeks to manufacture, as the process of adding liquid sugar is repeated multiple times.
 Natural and artificial colours and flavours are also added during the panning process.

 Everlasting Gobstoppers

-The Everlasting Gobstoppers, sold under Nestlé's Willy Wonka Candy Company brand, were first introduced in 1976 by Breaker Confections, and are named after the Everlasting Gobstoppers in Roald Dahl's children's book Charlie and the Chocolate Factory.
-In Dahl's story, Everlasting Gobstoppers are purported to last forever.
+The Everlasting Gobstoppers, sold under Nestlé's Willy Wonka Candy Company brand, were first introduced in 1976 by Breaker Confections and are named after the Everlasting Gobstoppers in Roald Dahl's children's book Charlie and the Chocolate Factory.
+In Dahl's story, Everlasting Gobstoppers last forever.
 Dahl named the sweet after gobstoppers, which were a favourite among British schoolboys between the two World Wars.
 A jar of gobstoppers featured in the prank Dahl played on the owner of his local sweet shop in 1924, which he recorded in his autobiography Boy: Tales of Childhood.